-More examples at Neatorama.

-UPDATE: Dmitriy T.C. sent me this trailer for a movie called Exporting Raymond, about making a Russian version of Everybody Loves Raymond.
-It’s along the same theme and looks quite good:Lisa Wade is a professor of sociology at Occidental College.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.

-v2
+v3

 More examples at Neatorama.